AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms.rst

     ``socket_configuration`` argument is a pointer to
     ``const avs_net_socket_configuration_t`` struct cast to ``void *``.

-    The function should create a socket object, and return its pointer case to ``avs_net_socket_t *`` through the ``*socket`` argument.
+    The function should create a socket object, and return its pointer cast to ``avs_net_socket_t *`` through the ``*socket`` argument.
     The socket object should be a struct, whose first field is ``avs_net_socket_v_table_t *`` filled with pointers to method handlers.